Investors in Pupils

 CARE Group Members 2018-19

-Our role is to monitor Collective Worship to make sure they reflect the Christian ethos of the school.
-We also deliver Collective Worship and talk about how it can be improved.
+Part of the role is to monitor Collective Worship to make sure that it reflects the Christian ethos of the school.